caitlincode/caitlincode/README.md

 💻 Currently learning software development and coding through Mission Ready.
 🚀 Focused on developing creative solutions through technology and collaborating on meaningful projects.
 🌱 Experienced in projects involving data management, APIs, and CLI tools.
+Like these: [Command Line Interface Tool](https://github.com/caitlincode/mission5.git) A command-line interface tool to seed data into a local MongoDB database or delete data from it.
+[Turners Car Classification Tool](https://github.com/caitlincode/turnersMission1.git) React-based application for classifying car images using Azure Custom Vision.

 🐾 What I Enjoy